 - Course load: 2 courses, 5-8 credits total

-- Credit-bearing internships are available
+- Credit-bearing internships are available for undergraduates

 - Temple students who successfully complete (with a C- or better) credit-bearing coursework worth at least three semester hours in an approved summer or semester study abroad program with a minimum stay abroad of 28 days will satisfy the World Society (GG) requirement.